Kamakura's Seven Entrances: Present condition of the Seven Entrances

 Today's Kobukurozaka Pass is a modern, wide road that connects Kamakura to Kita-Kamakura and only traces are left of the old pass.
 The Gokuraku Pass is now also a road.
-More or less like they were before the Meiji era are the Daibutsu, Nagoshi, and Asahina Passes, while the Kewaizaka and Kamegayatsu Passes have changed, but are still recognizable.
+More or less like they were before the Meiji era are the Daibutsu, Nagoshi, and Asaina Passes, while the Kewaizaka and Kamegayatsu Passes have changed, but are still recognizable.